tdimnet/Algorithm-Work/00-basic-algorithm-scripting.md

 ### Return Largest Numbers in Arrays
 Return an array consisting of the largest number from each provided sub-array.
 For simplicity, the provided array will contain exactly 4 sub-arrays.
 Remember, you can iterate through an array with a simple for loop, and access each member with array syntax arr[i].

+### Confirm the Ending
+Check if a string (first argument, str) ends with the given target string (second argument, target).
+This challenge can be solved with the .endsWith() method, which was introduced in ES2015.
+But for the purpose of this challenge, we would like you to use one of the JavaScript substring methods instead.